-Have you been curious about getting started with essential oils but haven’t known where to begin?
+Have you been curious about essential oils benefits but haven’t known where to begin?
 It’s easier than you might think to begin using essential oils with some simple methods for reaping their incredible benefits.
 This guest post from New Directions Aromatics tells you what you need to know to start using essential oils.

 What are essential oils?

 Essential oils are highly-concentrated natural oils found in plants derived using a process called distillation to extract them.
 Essential oils have long been used for their therapeutic and medicinal benefits.
 They can be used in beauty products, homemade cleaners, and for adding pleasant, therapeutic scents to your home.

 Essential oils can help you relax, give you energy, improve your mood, and much more.
 Depending on what you want to accomplish, choose from these popular essential oils: